AdobeDocs/marketo.it-IT/help/marketo/product-docs/demand-generation/images-and-files/grab-the-images-from-a-web-page.md

    ![](assets/image2014-9-16-11-3a38-3a9.png)

-1. Potete visualizzare tutte le immagini disponibili in **Immagini e File**.
+1. Potete visualizzare tutte le immagini disponibili in **Immagini e file**.

    ![](assets/image2014-9-16-11-3a38-3a18.png)